jamestlalocPDX/beep-boop/README.md

 ## **Setup/Installation**

+*Option One:*
 1. Step one: Open up your terminal.
 2. Step two: Navigate to the desired directory in which you want to clone this repository.
 3. Step three: Use `git clone https://github.com/jonathancarlos21/beep-boop` to clone this repository.
 4. Step four: Open the repository.
 5. Step five: Drag the html file into your broswer.
 6. Step six: Enter a number into the text-field.
 7. Step seven: Click "Beep-Boop!"

+*Option Two:*

+Copy and paste `https://jonathancarlos21.github.io/beep-boop` into your address bar.

 ## **Known Bugs**